Does Hubble Tension Signal a Breakdown in FLRW Cosmology?: Results

 In Figure \ref{prior} we offer visual confirmation that the reconstructed $E(z)_{\textrm{rec}}$ does not differ enough from flat $\Lambda$CDM $E(z)_{\Lambda\textrm{CDM}}$.
 There is no evidence for running in $H_0$ with redshift \cite{Krishnan:2020vaf} as is clear from the $1 \sigma$ confidence intervals for the ratio presented.
 For completeness, we compare to flat $\Lambda$CDM defined with respect to our MCMC chains (Table \ref{table1}) and the Planck MCMC chains \cite{Aghanim:2018eyx}.
 The asymptotic, large $z$ behaviour is governed by the best-fit values of $\Omega_{m0}$.

 Finally, when $r_d$ is treated as a free parameter, $f_2$ is consistent with zero, but $f_1$ shows some marginal departure, which may be described by the simplest extension, the $w$CDM model.
 In essence, there may be some slight deviation from $\Lambda$ in the DE sector, as suggested in \cite{Bernal:2021yli}.
-However, the maximum value is $H_0 \sim 71 \pm 1 $ km/s/Mpc. {We illustrate the difference the prior makes in Figure \ref{H0rd}, where the tension between SH0ES and $r_d$ with a flat $\Lambda$CDM prior is evident.
+However, {the maximum $H_0$ value achievable within an FLRW cosmology coupled to Einstein gravity, regardless of the DE sector, is $H_0 \sim 71 \pm 1 $ km/s/Mpc}. {We illustrate the difference the prior makes in Figure \ref{H0rd}, where the tension between SH0ES and $r_d$ with a flat $\Lambda$CDM prior is evident.
 The figure is plotted for $z_* = 0.6$, but $z_*$ does not affect the results (see Table \ref{table2}).
 This figure, although at low significance, clearly demonstrates that the early Universe solutions within FLRW come short of solving the Hubble tension.}